We've designed this new, fully-funded NPQ to help you develop the knowledge and expertise to lead teacher development at your school.

 We will offer a webinar and live clinic in advance of the assessment window to support participants.

-DfE-funded scholarships are available for this NPQ.
-They are available to all teachers who meet the following criteria:
+DfE-funded scholarships are available for this NPQ for all those who meet the following criteria:

 - Have, or are aspiring to have, responsibilities for leading the development of other teachers in their school.

-- Work in a state-funded school in England.
+- Work in a state-funded school or organisations that offer 16-19 places in England.

 To apply, you must be a teacher who has, or is aspiring to have, responsibility for leading other educators to develop.
 You might support all teachers in your school, trainees or those early in their career.